-Stephen Cheung is the Executive Vice President of LAEDC and the President of World Trade Center Los Angeles (WTCLA).
+Stephen Cheung is the President and CEO of both the LA County Economic Development Corporation (LAEDC) and the World Trade Center Los Angeles (WTCLA).

 Cheung leads investment attraction to the LA County region on behalf of both LAEDC and WTCLA, and facilitates successful location of new businesses, projects, and deals from both international and U.S. investors into the region.
 He also supports international trade and international connections for organizations based in LA County.